 Fears that the media in Hong Kong would lose their independence when the territory reverted to Chinese control in 1997 have generally not been borne out.
 Hong Kong still has editorially-dynamic media, but worries about interference remain.

-There are more than 2,000 newspapers.
+There are around 1,900 newspapers.
 Each city has its own title, usually published by the local government, as well as a local Communist Party daily.
-There are an estimated 1,000 state-owned radio stations.

 China spends hugely on TV, radio, online and press outlets targeted at international audiences, aiming to extend its political influence and boost its image.
 It is less keen to allow foreign players into the domestic market.Phenomenal online growth

-With 591 million internet users (China Internet Network Information Centre, July 2013), China has the world's largest net-using population.
-Mobile platforms are the main means of web surfing.
+With 618 million internet users at the end of 2013 (China Internet Network Information Centre, CNNIC), China has the world's largest net-using population.
+Mobile platforms are the main means of online access.

-An extensive web filtering system, dubbed the "Great Firewall of China", is one of the "most technologically-advanced in existence", according to Reporters Without Borders (RSF).
+An extensive web filtering system, dubbed the "Great Firewall of China", is one of the "most technologically-advanced in existence", according to Reporters Without Borders.
 It blocks tens of thousands of sites using URL filtering and keyword censoring.